 Deep breathing is energizing and cleansing.
 It cleans and moves lymphatic system, relieves stress, and oxygenates your body.
 To help detoxify your body with your breath, spend a few minutes taking deep, slow focused belly breaths at least once a day.

 Dry skin brushing exfoliates dead skin, unclogs pores and stimulates lymphatic drainage.
-Using a long handled natural bristle brush, make long strokes from your feet up toward your heart.
+Use a long-handled natural bristle brush to make long strokes from your feet up toward your heart.
 Then from your arms.
 Go over each area several times.
 Always brush in the direction of your heart.
-Your body's largest organ of elimination will thank you for this five minute treatment.
+Your skin, the body's largest organ of elimination, will thank you for this five minute treatment.

 Exercise and Movement are important for detoxing the body.
 Movement promotes glutathione production and detoxification.
 It helps your body move oxygen and nutrient rich blood to your cells and stimulates lymph circulation.
 You may want to give rebounding a try.
 Rebounding on a trampoline or rebounder moves and stretches all your cells so that nutrients go in and wastes come out.
 Exercise also promotes lymphatic drainage.